 WHO ARE THE HELICOPTERS & AIRCRAFT?

-1. There’s a military annex 6 miles away doing training missions.
+1. There’s a military annex 6 miles away, Malabar Annex Space Force Base, doing training missions.
 They have to have so many flight hours that include a variety of maneuvers, including hovering, low-to-ground hold and different speeds.
 I see them often.